New California Greenhouse Gas Emissions Standards; How to Stay Ahead of New Regulations Using Satellite Data and Satelytics

 Dr. Robert K. Vincent, a nationally renowned remote sensing scientist and founder of Satelytics remarked on the discovery, “using remote sensing and satellites to detect methane is a game changer.
 The savings alone could amount to billions, and it’s a win for producers, regulators, and the environment all in one.”

 Using satellite imagery allows Satelytics to cover extremely broad areas with multiple wells, and even thousands of miles of pipeline, all of which pose an opportunity for a leak to go unnoticed.
 Satelytics can process terabytes of imagery taken routinely over time to alert pipeline and well operators to leaks as soon as they’re uncovered.
-Satelytics can even take data from nano-satellite arrays, some of which pass over the same spot on earth several times per day.
-This opens the door for near-real-time data allowing Satelytics to detect leaks sooner before significant operational, regulatory, or environmental costs are incurred.
+Nano-satellite arrays, some of which pass over the same spot on earth several times per day, will open the door for near-real-time data.
+Satelytics will continue to adapt to advancements in satellite technology and detect leaks sooner before significant operational, regulatory, or environmental costs are incurred.

 Satelytics is already used by some of the world’s largest companies including BP and Marathon Pipeline.